CalConnect/DEVGUIDE/_pages/Handling-Dates-and-Times.md

 END:VEVENT
 </code></pre>

+# Start is inclusive, End is exclusive
+This is an important point and allows us to create edjacent events with no overlap.
+This is particularly important in date only events.
+For exampel a one day event will havea start day on the day the event takes place and an end date of the day after.

 # Using DATE values
 A Property value for a Date related property, assigned to a Calendar component, can have the `DATE` value type.
 This value type if defined to identify values that contain a calendar date, without any `TIME` information include in it.
 This value is basically composed on the year value, month value and day value.